LordofNotCommitting/ShowMissionInfoOnDetail/README.md

 Changelog:

+v1.15:

+I forgot to add Farm Colony into the list of the tileset name list.
+Now included.

 v1.14:

 After VERY EARLY ship unlock, if you have scanner unlocked + easy starting mission. you can reduce the enemy number to 0... which caused division by 0 error.
 Fixed.